This clinic acts as consultants and counsel to local activists and social entrepreneurs, applying community lawyering principles.

-To be considered for this clinic, students must rank the clinic in the clinic lottery within the timeline set by the Student Records Office.
+To enroll in this clinic prior to the lottery, students must rank the clinic in the clinic lottery within the timeline set by the Student Records Office.
 Students selected for the clinic through the clinic application/lottery process will be automatically enrolled prior to the regular course lottery.
+Any seats remaining will be open to enrollment during add/drop.

 The positions that the clinic takes on behalf of its clients are independent of the views of the University of Virginia or the School of Law.